 Lists of TOEFL idioms and phrasal verbs can be found on the following websites listed below:

 Become familiar with “university” vocabulary.
-A lot of the material in the TOEFL ibt will be related with typical situations of university life.
+A lot of the material in the TOEFL will be related to typical situations of university life.
 If you are using this exam for entrance to an English-speaking university, then this vocabulary will come in hand anyway!

 Follow the link to start using 100 campus vocabulary words to get you started on Vocabulary.com.